 "Who are you?" a smiling 40-ish woman asks us.
-We are having breakfast in a quaint teahouse on the water on Haida Gwaii, a remote BC island west of Prince Rupert, BC.Ten of us, all talking at once, about our next adventure, stop and smile.
+We are having breakfast in a quaint teahouse on the water on Haida Gwaii, a remote BC island west of Prince Rupert, BC.Ten of us, all talking at once, about our next adventure stop and smile at her.
 This woman's curiousity has gotten the better of her.
 She has left her table to join us.
 I can't quite remember our reply.
 Probably something like, "We're just a bunch of women who like to travel and have adventures.

 I'm glad that as a group we appear approachable to this woman.
 We have spent five days sea kayaking around pristine waters and camping amongst ancient totems, so our bonding as a group is pretty tight.
 Still we remain open and friendly to anyone who would like to join us.
 She leaves me her name and address and I promise to contact her about upcoming adventures.